Welcome To Rice Christian Fellowship Church

 We would love to have you join us for a Sunday service or one of our events.
 Do check below to plan your visit and learn more about what to expect when you come to Rice Christian Fellowship Church.
 Our staff is dedicated to serving our congregation and community.

-‘O God our Heavenly Father, grant us the wisdom to trust you with our lives, and to expect nothing less than your love and kindness towards we your children.
-Lord we ask that you strengthen our hearts in the Christian Hope, the Christian Hope that only comes in and through Jesus Christ!
+Dear Heavenly Father, grant us the wisdom to trust you with our lives, and to expect nothing less than your love and kindness towards we your children.
+Lord we ask that you strengthen our hearts in the Christian Hope, the Christian Hope and Freedom that only comes in and through Jesus Christ!

 Amen!